decentralized-identity/did-registration/spec/spec.md

 ### `didDocumentOperation`

-This input field indicates which update operation should be applied to a DID's associated DID document.
+This input field indicates which update operation(s) should be applied to a DID's associated DID document.

 For the [`create()` function](#create), this input field MUST be absent, and is implied to have a single value of `setDidDocument`.